 Setting your rate is not only about the amount you wish to earn but also the quality of life you want to have.
 But where do you start?

-You may also do an online search of rates offered by clients in reputable job sites for their prospective freelance hires who have the same skills or experience as you.
-Check freelancer profiles on online freelancing sites to get an idea of what you should or could charge.
+You may also do an online search of rates offered by clients in reputable job sites for their prospective independent contractor hires who have the same skills or experience as you.
+Check independent contractor profiles on online freelancing sites to get an idea of what you should or could charge.

 Other considerations for your rate

-As a freelancer, you are your own boss.
+As an independent contractor, you are your own boss.
 You will have to consider that you are responsible for your own taxes, health insurance, disability, retirement, office equipment and certifications/training or skill development fees.

 That’s a lot to consider, but you need to factor them into your rate to ensure that you’re set up for success.